Top 25 Examples of Baroque Architecture

 The Trevi Fountain contains many elaborate examples of Baroque sculpture.
 Baroque Architecture utlizes sculpture more than other previous architectural styles.

 The Trevi Fountain is one of the most influential works of Baroque Architecture found anywhere in Rome.
 It was constructed from 1732-1762, and it shows a perfect blend of both sculpture and architecture.
 The fountain utilizes many of the typical elements found in the Baroque Style.
 The marble statues are fluid and lively, and the design features many elements from Ancient Greek and Roman mythology.
-Many people visit the fountain every year specifically to throw a coin into the water.
-It’s traditionally thought that anyone who does this will someday return back to the eternal city.
+Many people make sure to toss a coin into the fountain while visiting Rome – It’s thought that anyone who does this will someday return to the eternal city.

 Like Architecture of Cities?
 Sign up for our mailing list to get updates on our latest articles and other information related to Architectural History.